IanFeldman/hardware-sim/README.md

 # hardware-sim

-Simulate the function of basic logic gates and see the output - Demo [here](https://ianfeldman.dev/demos/hardware-sim/index.html)
+Simulate the function of basic logic gates and visualize the output.

 ![screenshot](https://i.imgur.com/CPkO3i6.png)